johnbamberg/johnbamberg.github.io/publications.md

 - Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
-- Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry,
-with Jesse Lansdown.
 - FinInG: a package for finite incidence geometry,
 with Anton Betten, Philippe Cara, Jan De Beule, Max Neunhoeffer, and Michel Lavrauw.